Jalvaviel/JalvaAddon/README.md

 ## Included Modules

-### Map Downloader

-Downloads Minecraft maps as images in .png format with multiple functionalities.
-- Download maps from item frames.
-- Download maps from inventories.
-- Download maps with a map texture frame.
-- Stitch maps together as a canvas, so you can have multiple Map IDs in the same image.
-- Change the map texture frame with a resourcepack.

 ### Map Boundaries

 Overlays a border for each map region in-game.
 - Customize the color of the border.
 - Make it not render through blocks.

-### Mushroom Water
+### Mushroom Biome Colors

-Changes the color of the water on Mushroom Biomes, useful for detecting Mushroom Biome borders.
+Changes the color of the water, sky and blocks on Mushroom Biomes, useful for detecting Mushroom Biome borders.
 - Customize the water color.
+- Customize the sky color.
+- Customize the air block color (in dev).

 ## Contribute: